cdfelixj/wandr/vision.md

 ## Mission Statement

-Rouvia revolutionizes the driving experience by providing intelligent, hands-free navigation assistance that understands natural language and creates optimal routes without manual input.
+Wandr revolutionizes the driving experience by providing intelligent, hands-free navigation assistance that understands natural language and creates optimal routes without manual input.
 We envision a future where drivers can focus on the road while our AI-powered system handles all navigation complexities.

 ## Core Vision